Top 9 Font Design Trends for Graphic Design

 3. Bold Fonts

-In order to make a lasting impression, use bold large fonts which can become the main design element in 2019.
+In order to make a lasting impression, use bold large fonts which can become the main design element.
 More and more websites are using big sans-serif fonts with thick widths.

 The reason for using bold fonts is simple.
 They help to create a strong contrast against the background and are highly readable.
 It’s a perfect decision if you want to make your message scream out loud.